The Next Generation (TNG) Season 5

 In another instance of great intraseries continuity this episode brings back the Crystalline Entity from "Datalore".
 But the story built around it isn't great at all.

-It may not be immediately evident, but this episode bears one of the worst examples of hypocrisy in Star Trek.
-The crew of the Enterprise-D have witnessed how the Crystalline Entity has devastated a whole planet, killing all life (including two human settlers) and leaving it uninhabitable.
+It may not be immediately evident, but this episode comes with one of the worst examples of hypocrisy in Star Trek.
+The crew of the Enterprise-D witness how the Crystalline Entity devastates a whole planet, killing all life (including two human settlers) and leaving it uninhabitable.
 The entity subsequently kills the crew of an alien freighter.
-While the Starfleet crew attempt to communicate with it, Dr. Marr (who lost her son in a previous attack) seeks to destroy the Crystalline Entity.
+As the Starfleet crew is attempting to communicate with it, Dr. Marr (who lost her son in a previous attack) seeks to destroy the Crystalline Entity.
+So far, so good.
 I have to concede that no rash decision is made whether the Crystalline Entity is intelligent and/or sentient or not and would thus have deserved to live or not.
 This is one of the few positive aspects of the episode because limited understanding could have prevented the crew from recognizing it (such as in TNG: "Home Soil", "Evolution" or "The Quality of Life").
 Maybe the communication would have even been fruitful.
 But essentially, no matter if it was "evil" or just acted instinctively, the Crystalline Entity posed a lethal threat to the Federation, not unlike the Borg.
-But while the Borg were quickly labeled as mortal enemies and fought ardently, the outlandish Entity gained the status of something that is precious and would need to be preserved.
-I simply don't agree with Picard's comparison that the entity is like a sperm whale that devours cuttlefish, unless he wants to degrade human beings to cuttlefish.
+But while the Borg were quickly labeled as mortal enemies and fought ardently, the outlandish Entity gains the status of something that is precious and needs to be preserved.
+I simply don't agree with Picard's analogy that the entity is like a sperm whale that devours cuttlefish, unless he wants to degrade human beings to cuttlefish.
 Realistically, what could Picard have told the Entity?
 "Please go away and eat Romulan planets?"

-To avoid misunderstandings, I agree that there may have been other options to solve the dilemma, and least of all Star Trek should resort to unnecessary violence.
-The particular problem I have with the ethics of "Silicon Avatar" is rather with the plot development.
-Essentially the crew was alienated by Marr's behavior because she pulled the trigger just a few moments earlier than Picard may have been forced to do anyway.
-Putting the whole blame on a scapegoat is a cheap trick to let the Starfleet crew appear in a bright light.
-What's more, Marr is disagreeable from the outset, she is clearly obsessed with her mission, and she turns out to be mentally unstable above all, which lets her act erratically and immorally.
+To avoid misunderstandings, I absolutely agree that there may have been other options to solve the dilemma.
+Starfleet should not resort to unnecessary violence.
+The particular problem I have with the ethics of "Silicon Avatar" is with the plot development.
+The crew is alienated by Marr's behavior because she pulled the trigger just a few moments earlier than Picard may have been forced to do anyway.
+Putting the whole blame on a scapegoat is a dodge to let the Starfleet crew appear in a bright light.
+What's more, Marr is disagreeable from the outset, she is clearly obsessed with her mission, and she turns out to be mentally unstable above all, which lets her act irrationally and immorally.
 She is nothing more than a token mad character, in the worst habit of some TOS and TNG episodes where especially dignitaries and scientists (most obviously Daystrom and only recently Norah Satie in "The Drumhead") were prone to break down.
 The bottom line of the episode, at least the consequential antithesis to Marr's allegedly despicable actions, is that any righteous and sane human being would need to act like the gallant Starfleet crew.
-Maybe even as far as a Starfleet captain would rather have to sacrifice his ship with all hands and perhaps a couple of inhabited planets along with it, than ever harm an alien lifeform -- the more exotic the lifeform the better for it.
+Maybe even as far as a Starfleet captain would rather have to sacrifice his ship with all hands and perhaps a couple of inhabited planets along with it, than ever harm an alien lifeform - the more exotic the lifeform the better for it.

 As already mentioned, Marr is a bitch from the outset.
 Aside from all my ethical concerns, in a good story, I'd expect someone to change their mind at some time.
 Marr could have recognized at some point that seeking revenge was not the right way, and she could have joined the effort to talk with the entity.
 The story even includes a red herring to that end when Marr stares at the entity in awe, saying "It's beautiful", as if she was going to change her mind.
 But no, she carries on with her evil mission regardless, which comes as a big disappointment.
 Vice versa, Marr could have convinced someone of the crew to support her cause.
 Perhaps Data, after his (trashy) impersonation of her son.
 But everyone is at odds with her all the time, which is another big letdown.